 Now, before you start throwing eggs at me: There will undoubtedly always be those who will argue that Non-Serviam came first.
 But I was never overly impressed by this specific record.
 And yes, there are other players in the black magick universe from that epoch, too.
 Especially the more gritty ones from the North that took a liking to burning churches and such.

 Rotting Christ consistently evolved their scratchy, yet powerful down-in-the-gutter Black Metal style of the ’90s.
 First this meandered to a more doom-ish metal type, always with an Extreme Metal tinge.
-And then the band morphed all that satanic jazz into a Gothic and Dark Metal tinged style, starting with the album A Dead Poem.
+And then the band morphed all that satanic jazz into a Gothic and Dark Metal scented style, starting with the album A Dead Poem.
 They later lost some of that flavor along the way and came kind of full circle back to their Black Metal roots starting around Theogonia and Aealo.
 With echoes in Khronos, I daresay.
 In the end however, the constant search for a new soundscape, whilst keeping with their roots is one of the lasting strengths of this band.